Matar (Matra) Chaat

 Step 3: Preparing the Chaat

 Once the peas are cooked, it’s time to prepare the chaat.
 Heat some oil in a pan and add cumin seeds.
 Let them splutter and then add finely chopped green chilies.
-Now, add some minced ginger-garlic and cook for a minute until the raw smell disappears.
+Now, add some minced ginger and cook for a minute until the raw smell disappears.

 Step 4: Adding Spices